(205 ILCS 635/4-2)

 (d) The expenses of any examination of the licensee and affiliates shall

-be borne by the licensee and assessed by the Commissioner as established
+be borne by the licensee and assessed by the Secretary as established

-(e) Upon completion of the examination, the Commissioner shall issue a
+(e) Upon completion of the examination, the Secretary shall issue a

 report to the licensee.
 All confidential supervisory information, including the examination report